lakejs/lake/README.md

 pnpm dev
 ```

-You can now view all the demos by visiting `http://localhost:8080/examples/`.
+You can now view the demonstration by visiting `http://localhost:8080/examples/`.

 ## Running tests

-Lake depends on a lot of browser APIs and so needs a real browser environment for running the test cases.
-You can run all tests visibly by visiting `http://localhost:8080/tests/`, or execute the `pnpm test` command to run the tests in headless mode.
+Lake depends on a lot of browser APIs, so running its test cases needs a real browser environment.
+You can run the tests visibly by visiting `http://localhost:8080/tests/`, or execute the `pnpm test` command to run the tests in headless mode.

 ## License

 Lake is released under the [MIT](https://github.com/lakejs/lake/blob/main/LICENSE) license.
-The licenses of its dependencies are:
+The following table is a list of the licenses for the packages that Lake depends on.

 | Dependency | License |
 | -------------  | ------------- |